Society of the Atonement

-The Society of the Atonement, also known as the Friars and Sisters of the Atonement or Graymoor Friars and Sisters is a Franciscan religious congregation in the Catholic Church.
-The friars and sisters were founded in 1898 by Paul Wattson as a religious community in the Episcopal Church.
+The Society of the Atonement, also known as the Friars and Sisters of the Atonement or Graymoor Friars and Sisters, is a Franciscan religious congregation in the Catholic Church.
+The friars and sisters were founded in 1898 by Paul Wattson and Lurana White as a religious community in the Episcopal Church.
 The religious order is dedicated to the Blessed Virgin Mary under the Marian title of Our Lady of Atonement.

 History

 Lewis T. Wattson

 Lewis Thomas Wattson, called Father Paul Wattson, was born in Millington, Maryland, on January 16, 1863, to Joseph Newton Wattson and his wife, Mary Electa.
 Joseph Wattson, a former Presbyterian, was an Episcopalian minister.
 Lewis received his B.A.
 (1882) and his M.A.
 (1885) from St. Stephen's College, Annandale-on-Hudson, New York.
 He was ordained to the diaconate in 1885, and by special dispensation, at the age of twenty-three, he was made a presbyter.
 Wattson was graduated with a Bachelor of Divinity from the General Theological Seminary in New York City in 1887.
 After serving for a time in Port Deposit, Maryland, he became a popular preacher in the New York and New Jersey area and became rector of St. John's Episcopal Church in Kingston, New York.
 In 1891, he established the Church of the Holy Cross Church as a mission of St. John's, to serve working-class families living near the West Shore Railroad.
 Holy Cross had a more Anglo-Catholic tradition and a particular mission to the poor.
 Wattson resigned the rectorship in Kingston to accept a position as superior of an Episcopal mission in Omaha.